glfw/glfw/README.md

 ## Changelog

-- Added `glfwSetX11SelectionString` and `glfwGetX11SelectionString`
-  native functions for accessing X11 primary selection as a supplement to the clipboard on the X11 platform (#894)
 - Added `glfwGetError` function for querying the last error code and its description (#970)
 - Added `glfwUpdateGamepadMappings` function for importing gamepad mappings in